 It’s hard to recommend a smart speaker over a dedicated home audio setup or any other Bluetooth speakers, but the Google Home Max has weaved its way into my life in a way other products haven’t.
 I admit, I’m already in the group of people that use a Google Home, but that’s mainly for setting alarms, timers, and asking it questions while I cook.
 With the Google Home Max I still do all of those things, but all while listening to music or podcasts.

 If you’re comparing it to something like the Amazon Echo, don’t bother.
 The Google Home Max sounds way better.
-The other major competitor is Apple’s Homepod which sounds good and also self EQ’s itself, but also requires you be an Apple Music subscriber.
+The other major competitor is Apple’s Homepod which sounds good and also self EQ’s itself, but it also basically requires you be an Apple Music subscriber.
 The Google Home Max is the best option for most people, and even though it’s expensive I think it’s worth it.
 Just try not to yell too loudly at it.
+If you like the idea of a smart speaker but also want Bluetooth so that you can bring the speaker with you when you go outside then I’d recommend checking out the Sonos Move.
+While it’s still on the pricey side you get Bluetooth functionality as well as the entire Sonos ecosystem behind to build upon.